vghate514/FinalProject17/README.md

 http://www.stargazing.net/kepler/altaz.html
 -All calculations I found online used J2000 time in their calculations as opposed to Python's UNIX time which starts from the epoch in 1970.
-I have attempted to solve this problem in the file date_time.py in which I convert UNIX time to J2000 time and from there I used the calculations from the linked website to calculate the Local Sidereal Time
+I have attempted to solve this problem in the file date_time.py in which I convert UNIX time to J2000 time and from there I used the calculations from the linked website to calculate the Local Sidereal Time.
+The accuracy of the time can be improved with the use of an API.

 Star Catalog:
 http://www.astronexus.com/hyg